OPBSUTHAR/Expense-Tracker/README.md

 # NeoFinance Expense Tracker

 **NeoFinance Expense Tracker** is a modern, user-friendly web application designed to help you efficiently track your income and expenses.
-It offers detailed transaction management, visualization through charts, data import/export, and cloud backup simulation for data safety.
+It offers detailed transaction management, a beautiful and responsive UI, and a dynamic monthly income & expense trend chart.

 ---